Rafael Bilú

-Rafael Bilú Mudesto (born 21 April 1999), known as Rafael Bilú, is a Brazilian footballer who plays as a winger for Guarani.
+Rafael Bilú Mudesto (born 21 April 1999), known as Rafael Bilú, is a Brazilian footballer who plays as a winger for Thai League 1 club Ratchaburi.

 Career

 Rafael Bilú came through the youth ranks at Corinthians.
 He represented the club in both 2018 and 2019 editions of Copa São Paulo de Futebol Júnior.
 On 25 November 2018, he made his senior debut in the Campeonato Brasileiro Série A game against Chapecoense, coming on as a late substitute in the 0–0 draw.

 On 22 May 2019, he moved on loan to América Mineiro until the end of the 2019 season.